pkaig/Rotorflight-Docs/docs/Tutorial - Setup/Profiles.md

 #### Error Decay
 A safety feature.
 This is to prevent the helicopter from tilting during takeoff.

+#### Error Limits
+The limit of how much I-term can be charged.
+During normal flights, it would not reach this limit.
+(More info needed)

 #### I-term Relax Type
 The axis that I-term relax is applied to.
 Generally this is Roll, Pitch and Yaw (RPY)

 #### I-term Relax Cutoff Point
 The I-term relax corresponds to the speed of control input for a given axis.
 When the control input exceed a certain speed, I-term would stop charging.
 This partially solved the slow overshoot at cyclic input stops due to I-gain charging at fast stick input.
 The cutoff value corresponds to the input FREQUENCY.
 A lower value gives more I-term relax, and a higher value provides less I-term relax.
 It is advised to start high and decrease until bounce back disappears.

+#### Error Limits
+This is a hard limit for the Error to limit I-term.

+#### Offset Gains
+The offset gains are used for the [High Speed Integral](../Tuning/High%20Speed%20Integral) feature.
+Offset gain or O-Gain is still being tested.
+It is currently only available if PID mode is set to 3 from the CLI

+`set pid_mode = 3`

+#### Offset Limits
+This is a hard limit for the O-gain.

 ## Yaw Settings
 ![Profiles](./img/profiles-4.png)